Illumina dye sequencing

 Illumina dye sequencing is a technique used to determine the series of base pairs in DNA, also known as DNA sequencing.
 The reversible terminated chemistry concept was invented by Bruno Canard and Simon Sarfati at the Pasteur Institute in Paris.
 It was developed by Shankar Balasubramanian and David Klenerman of Cambridge University, who subsequently founded Solexa, a company later acquired by Illumina.
-This sequencing method is based on reversible dye-terminators that enable the identification of single nucleotides as they are washed over DNA strands.
+This sequencing method is based on reversible dye-terminators that enable the identification of single nucleotides, as they are washed over DNA strands.
 It can also be used for whole-genome and region sequencing, transcriptome analysis, metagenomics, small RNA discovery, methylation profiling, and genome-wide protein-nucleic acid interaction analysis.

 The DNA attaches to the flow cell via complementary sequences.
 The strand bends over and attaches to a second oligo forming a bridge.
 A polymerase synthesizes the reverse strand.
 The two strands release and straighten.
 Each forms a new bridge (bridge amplification).
 The result is a cluster of DNA forward and reverse strand clones.

 Overview

 This works in three basic steps: amplify, sequence, and analyze.
 The process begins with purified DNA.
 The DNA is fragmented and adapters are added that contain segments that act as reference points during amplification, sequencing, and analysis.
 The modified DNA is loaded onto a flow cell where amplification and sequencing will take place.
 The flow cell contains nanowells that space out fragments and help with overcrowding.
 Each nanowell contains oligonucleotides that provide an anchoring point for the adapters to attach.
 Once the fragments have attached, a phase called cluster generation begins.
 This step makes about a thousand copies of each fragment of DNA and is done by bridge amplification PCR.
 Next, primers and modified nucleotides are washed onto the chip.
-These nucleotides have a reversible fluorescent blocker so the DNA polymerase can only add one nucleotide at a time onto the DNA fragment.
+These nucleotides have a reversible fluorescent blocker, so the DNA polymerase can add only one nucleotide at a time onto the DNA fragment.
 After each round of synthesis, a camera takes a picture of the chip.
 A computer determines what base was added by the wavelength of the fluorescent tag and records it for every spot on the chip.
 After each round, non-incorporated molecules are washed away.
 A chemical deblocking step is then used to remove the 3' fluorescent terminal blocking group.
 The process continues until the full DNA molecule is sequenced.
 With this technology, thousands of places throughout the genome are sequenced at once via massive parallel sequencing.